ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 $i$\".
 So it is heuristically reasonable.
 But it is probably [**FALSE**](https://math.stackexchange.com/a/3152296/149540).
+This does not mean Claim 26 is false, as it might still be possible that Conjecture 2 (see below) is true.

 <!---
 This conjecture is equivalent to its special case when $n = 2$ by an induction argument